Kmoto333/passcode-creator-support/README.md

 ## Support

-PassCode Creator is a simple password generator designed to create strong and secure passwords directly on your device.
+PassCode Creator is a password generator designed to create strong and secure passwords directly on your device.

 If you experience issues or have questions about the app, please contact: